Chapter Forty Five VI

 “I met a wolf family.
 I don’t know what to say.
 The big guy walked me right to his mate and cubs.
 They were feeding, so adorable.
 I didn’t know what to do, I sang a soft song, Nikko taught me in Japanese.
 The father picked up a cub by the neck and dropped him into my lap.
 The baby was adorable, I stroked his nape, behind the ears, and he fell asleep.
 I was crying.
 A bit later, dad picked up the cub and lay in front of his family.
 I took that as my cue, I bowed to them, then left.”

 Kara stands, walks to the dock and sits with Chan and David.
 She is soon surrounded by the life of the forest.
-She doesn’t speak the language, as David does, but she radiates the feeling.
+She doesn’t speak the language but she radiates the feeling.
 The animals understand.

 Sis appears with Chris and Lacy along the shoreline, take a sideways trip into the woods so as not to disturb the dock.
 I hear them going in the back door, piling the fish in the sink, pouring coffee.
 They join us on the porch.